pazi88/Siemens_ms45_RR-definitions/README.md

 # RomRaider definitions for Siemens MS45 ECUs

 This is repository for Siemens MS45 RomRaider definitions.
-You can also find some stock roms in this repo.
+You can also find some stock roms, XDFs and other weird MS45 related stuff in this repo.

 The definition file supports many different SW versions with varying levels of support.
 And not all versions are supported.
 Currently most supported versions are 4560BN00 for MS45.0 and 4570LO00 for MS45.1.